-I just came back from a few days in Cuba!
+I just came back after spending a few days in Cuba!
 I had a great time there with some friends while visiting the capital Havana (La Habana) and the tobacco plantations in Viñales.
-Come join us throughout this trip!
+Keep on reading to learn more about this trip!

 Day 1